bbux-dev/datacraft/docs/source/usage.rst

 .. code-block:: text

-    $ datacraft --inline "{demo: {type: uuid}}" --log-level off -i 5 d1e027bd-0836-4a07-b073-9d8c33aa432a
+    $ datacraft  --iterations 5 --inline "{demo: {type: uuid}}" --log-level off d1e027bd-0836-4a07-b073-9d8c33aa432a
     258452c2-61a6-4764-96b9-a3b9b22f42c2
     47e45cd1-319a-41af-80b8-73987ca82fea
     3f9843a7-d8a4-45e5-b36b-88c4b5f88cd8
     a4704ff0-3305-456e-9e51-93327d1459d3

-This command uses an inline yaml syntax for the Data Spec.
-The spec consists of a single field ``demo``.
-The value for the demo key is the Field Spec.
+The command line flags above instruct datacraft to generate values for 5 iterations from the inline Data Spec, which uses an inline yaml syntax.
+The Data Spec consists of a single field ``demo``.
+The value ``{type: uuid}`` for the demo key is the Field Spec.
 The Field Spec has a type of ``uuid``, which is all that is needed for this spec.
-The command tells the datacraft tool to turn off logging and to generate 5 records from this inline spec.
-The default is for output to be printed to the console.
+By default, the output is writen to the console.
+The are many forms that the output can take including JSON and csv files.
 Inline Data Specs can be useful for testing and development.
 Most Data Specs will be in JSON or YAML files.
 Use the ``--debug-spec`` flag to dump the inline spec out as JSON for easier additions and configuration changes.
 Use the ``--debug-spec-yaml`` flag if you prefer to work with the more compact YAML format.

 .. code-block:: text